Strategic business planning

 Plan for the future

-I will listen to you, ask a lot of questions, consider and suggest options with you, and then implement plans alongside you and your team.
+I will listen to you, ask a lot of questions, make suggestions for next steps, and then work with you to implement plans alongside you and your team.